To Plot the Radiation Pattern and Determining Gain of a Pyramidal Horn Antenna.

 Pyramidal Horn Antenna

-In addition to the improved match provided by the horn antenna, it also helps suppress signals travelling via unwanted modes in the waveguide from being radiated.
+In addition to the improved match provided by the horn antenna, it also helps suppress signals traveling via unwanted modes in the waveguide from being radiated.
 However the main advantage of the horn antenna is that it provides a significant level of directivity and gain.
 The pyramid horn antenna takes on a rectangular shape - the cross section through the antenna is rectangular, as is the end of the antenna.
 It is normally used with rectangular waveguide.

 Radiation Pattern of Horn Antenna